 Step 1.
 Create FSA IDStep 2.
 Complete FAFSA

 CA Dream Act Application: Seniors who do not meet the criteria to complete the FAFSA should complete the California Dream Act application.
 It is required if you'd like to receive aid to attend community colleges or four-year colleges in California.
-For maximum results, submit by March 2, 2017.
+Submit by March 2 for priority consideration.

 After You Have Completed Your FAFSA or CADAA: Seniors planning to attend college in California should make a Web Grants 4 College account to see if you qualify for a Cal Grant and/or change the college that will receive your Cal Grant.
 Your eligibility is determined by your A-G GPA (3rd GPA on your transcript), family size, and income.
 If you need to make a correction or appeal your eligibility, stop by the College and Career Center for help.